-The best prevention tip of all is to be as fit, flexible and strong as you can possibly be, before even beginning to train for this type of competition.
-Strength training for endurance purposes, combined with aerobic and cardiovascular training is also recommended.
+The best prevention tip of all is to be as fit, flexible and strong as you can possibly be.
+Strength training for endurance purposes, combined with aerobic and cardiovascular training is your best defense against injury.
 At some point in your training, it is recommended that you add sprint training in all three phases of the competition, to build up strength endurance in swimming, cycling and running.

 Here are a few other tips that you can use to lower the risk of injuries during triathlon training and competition.

-- Cool Down: Allow an adequate cool-down period and perform after training or competition stretching.
+- Cool down: Allow an adequate cool-down period and perform after training or competition stretches.

-- Strength & Conditioning: Strength training leads to reduced potential for injury as it increases the strength of the muscles as well as that of the supporting joints and tendons.
+- Strength and conditioning: Strength training leads to reduced potential for injury as it increases the strength of the muscles, tendons and the supporting joints.
 Agility training is particularly helpful to the triathlete as it works to improve the ability of the body to quickly adapt to a change in direction, motion and velocity.

-- Stretching: Stiff joints and muscles will ultimately lead to injured joints and muscles so improving the flexibility of the body will also work to decrease the likelihood of injury.
-Stretching is a key ingredient to any warm up routine and plays an important role in improving flexibility as it increases the range of motion in joints and the elasticity of muscles.
+- Stretches: Stiff joints and muscles will ultimately lead to injured joints and muscles so improving the flexibility of the body will also work to decrease the likelihood of injury.
+Triathlon stretches are a key ingredient to any warm up and cool down routine and play an important role in improving flexibility.

 - Gear: You simply have to have the proper gear for every phase of the sport, including a quality cycle helmet and protective eye wear.
 The importance of maintaining your bike must also be a priority.